MTDzi/real-estate-pipeline-and-model/README.md

     git submodule update

 to get the `otodom_scraper` repo which contains scripts for scraping the real estate data.
-BTW, I'm running the scraper by using the `BashOperator`, which in turn needs to run within a virtualenv (that contains scrapy, for example) which is being set up in the Dockerfile.
+BTW, I'm running the scraper by using the `BashOperator`, which in turn needs to run within a virtualenv (that contains `scrapy`, for example) -- for details refer to the Dockerfile and the `dags/otodom_scraping_dag.py` script.

-Since I'm using the [`airflow.providers.amazon.aws`](https://airflow.readthedocs.io/en/latest/_api/airflow/providers/amazon/aws/operators/index.html), subpackage, I'm building the image with an additional `AIRFLOW_DEPS`, like so:
+The `docker build` command can be found in the `all_in_one.sh` script, but this is its rough layout:

     docker build \
         --rm \